Summary

 The Client

-Diverge (formerly Dialoge) is an AI shopping assistant that works alongside e-commerce brands to convert browsers into buyers and resolve customer service at scale.
-Before our engagement they had measurable results: +41% sales conversion for their clients, 80% of customer queries resolved automatically, with active deployments at Bodylab and DKTrimmer across the Nordics.
+Diverge, formerly Dialoge, is an AI shopping assistant that works alongside e-commerce brands to convert browsers into buyers and resolve customer service at scale.
+Before our engagement the company already had measurable results: a 41% lift in sales conversion for its clients, 80% of customer queries resolved automatically, and live deployments at Bodylab and DKTrimmer across the Nordics.

 The Problem